The life-cycle of

 Control potential is limited with contact

-sprays; plants may be re-infected.
+sprays; plants may get re-infected.

 If you have had serious gall mite damage and/or